aws/aws-codebuild-docker-images/README.md

 * Run `cd ubuntu/ruby/2.3.1` to change the directory in your local workspace.
 This is the location of the Ruby 2.3.1 Dockerfile with Ubuntu 14.04 base.
 * Run `docker build -t aws/codebuild/ruby:2.3.1 .` to build Docker image locally

-Alternatively, you may use GNU make to build the above image:

-* Run `make ruby/2.3.1`.
-This will build the Docker image locally, as above, from a computer with GNU make.

 To poke around in the image interactively, build it and run:
 `docker run -it --entrypoint sh aws/codebuild/ruby:2.3.1 -c bash`